MartinT86/MartinT86.github.io/_posts/2020-11-03-unit-tests-for-the-whole-team.md

 layout: post
 title: "Unit tests for the whole team"
 description: "Unit tests should provide value for the whole team as living documentation"
-tags: [jest, unit tests, documentation]
+tags: [jest, Unit Tests, documentation]
 ---

 I don't think it's possible to overstate the importance of unit tests.
 Ideally they'd be created through following test driven development but that's a whole different conversation.